Packjackisback/packjackisback.github.io/_posts/2024-01-20-a-different-knuckleball.md

 ---
 layout: post
-title: A different knuckleball.
+title: A fast knuckleball
-lead: Yay a baseball post
+lead: The rare baseball post
 ---

 Hey, quick post today, but I just wanted to talk about the rare type of knuckleball.
 I was looking through some old [Sabr articles](https://sabr.org/bioproj/person/jesse-haines/) when I stumbled upon Jesse Haine's page.